John-Li-happy/ForHuaRongTrail/README.md

 A funny time killing game.
 Swipe the tiles to move characters, get Cao Cao to rescue zone.

 ## History
-HuaRongTrail is an acient Chinese puzzle game designed by unknown,
+HuaRongTrail is an acient Chinese puzzle game designed by unknown, // discrip

-In 1980s, people using computer to enumarate the potensial solutions, found out that 81 moves is the least number of succeed-movements.
+In 1980s, people using computer to enumarate the potensial solutions, found out that 81 moves is the least number of succeed-movements. // refactor

 ## Technoligies